benbahrenburg/benCoding.Map/documentation/index.md

 * tagId : Integer - An identifier used to delete overlays and annotation associated with this tag.

 <pre><code>
-mapView.removeKML({
+//Remove the overlays and annotations added from importing the KML file mapView.removeKML({
     tag:41 //Integer value used as the tag for all overlays and annotations you created }